rarepotato8de/3x3macropad/README.md

 ![Alt text](resources/title.png)

-It features not only a stealhly look, but also other awesome things:
+It not only has a stealthy look, but also features other awesome things:

 * Mechanical Switches
 * Hotswap